 ALTERNATIVE/PRIVATE LOAN REGULATIONS (TITLE X OF THE HIGHER EDUCATION OPPORTUNITY ACT)

 As of February 14, 2010 , both private lenders and institutions offering private loans to students must comply with a new set of regulations per the Federal Reserve Board.

 Under the new laws, a lender offering private loans for postsecondary educational expenses must first provide a disclosure about loan terms and features at the time of application and must disclose information about federal student loan programs that may offer less costly alternatives.
 If the initial application reaches an approval status, a second loan disclosure statement must be provided to the student at that time.
 If a student accepts the loan terms provided in the second disclosure statement, a third final disclosure must be provided when the loan is consummated.

 Each private lender may have a slightly different application process, so it is best to contact your private loan lender directly if you have any questions.

-Last, a lender must provide the student with a 3 day rescission or “right-to-cancel” period after the final loan disclosure form is sent to the student.
-The 3 day rescission period means that once the school has certified your loan and it is ready to be disbursed, there is a mandatory 3 business day waiting period before the lender may disburse loan funds to the school.
-If a lender only offers a mailed Final Disclosure (not online), then they must wait 6 days to disburse the loan to the school (3 days for mail time and an additional 3 day “rescission or “right-to-cancel” period).
+Last, a lender must provide the student with a three-day rescission or “right-to-cancel” period after the final loan disclosure form is sent to the student.
+The three-day rescission period means that once the school has certified your loan and it is ready to be disbursed, there is a mandatory three-business-day waiting period before the lender may disburse loan funds to the school.
+If a lender only offers a mailed Final Disclosure (not online), then they must wait six days to disburse the loan to the school (three days for mail time and an additional three-day rescission or “right-to-cancel” period).

 If you have any questions related to the new regulations, please visit our office.